Predicting Reddit News Sentiment with Naive Bayes and Other Text Classifiers

 1) K-fold cross-validation: The examples are randomly partitioned into kk equal-sized subsets (usually 10).
 Out of the k subsets, a single subsample is used for testing the model, and the remaining k−1 subsets are used as training data.
 The cross-validation technique is repeated k times, resulting in a process where each subset is used exactly once as part of the test set.
 Finally, the average of the k-runs is computed.
 The advantage of this method is that every example is used in both the train and test sets.

 2) Monte Carlo cross-validation: Randomly splits the dataset into train and test data, the model is run, and the results are averaged.
 The advantage of this method is that the proportion of the train/test split is not dependent on the number of iterations, which is helpful for massive datasets.
 On the other hand, the disadvantage of this method is that you're not running enough iterations, so some test set examples may never be selected, or others may be selected more than once.

 For an even better explanation of the differences between these two methods, check out this answer: https://stats.stackexchange.com/a/60967

 The relevant class from the sklearn library is

 ShuffleSplit.
-This performs a shuffle first and then a split of the data into train/test.
+This performs a shuffle first and then splits the data into train/test.
 Since it's an iterator, it will perform a random shuffle and split for each iteration.
 This is an example of the Monte Carlo method mentioned above.

-sklearn.model_selection.cross_val_score which automatically calculates a score for each fold, but we're going to show the manual splitting with
+sklearn.model_selection.cross_val_score, which automatically calculates a score for each fold, but we will show the manual splitting with

 Also, if you're familiar with